Major in Music Education - Bachelor of Science Degree

 1. Complete a self-disclosure criminal background form to be submitted to the major department with the application.

 2. Submit an application for formal admission to the program.
-Students seeking admission to teacher education programs must contact their department chairperson or program coordinator by 45 credit hours for program-specific procedures and requirements for admission to professional education programs.
+Students seeking admission to teacher education programs must contact their department chairperson or program coordinator by 45 units for program-specific procedures and requirements for admission to professional education programs.

 After admission to the Department of Music, there are additional steps students must complete to become a Music Education major.
 Students in their sophomore year must apply for formal admission into the Music Education Program when they have met the above requirements as well as the following: